 Group 3

 Brooks Koepka vs. Tom Lewis.
 This must be a clear course to the weekend for the reigning PGA Tour Player of the Year.
-However, this season’s play has been inconsistent, together with his most effective top-10 finish, a runner-up showing on the Honda Classic.
+However, this season’s play has been inconsistent, with his most effective top-10 finish, a runner-up showing on the Honda Classic.
 Each of his warring parties in group play is sneaky precise at this layout.
 This can be a bracket buster.

 Alex Noren vs. Haotong Li.
 Noren, superior to Sunday in his final, begins at the WGC-Match Play; however, following lower back-to-again ignored cuts, that run is probably over this week.